VsevolodSauta/jobpool/backend.md

   - All jobs are stored with `INITIAL_PENDING` status
   - All jobs are immediately available for DequeueJobs
 - If unsuccessful:
-  - Returns partial job IDs (for jobs successfully enqueued) and non-nil error
+  - Returns `nil` and non-nil error (atomic operation: all-or-nothing)
-  - No partial batch creation should occur (atomic operation)
+  - No partial job records exist (operation is rolled back on any failure)

 **Observable Effects**:
 - All successfully enqueued jobs become available for matching DequeueJobs
 - All jobs appear in stats and queries

 **Backend Expectations**:
-- Must create all jobs atomically (all-or-nothing)
+- Must create all jobs atomically (all-or-nothing transaction)
 - Must ensure each job has unique ID (no duplicates within batch or with existing jobs)
 - Should be more efficient than multiple `EnqueueJob` calls
-- Must return error if any job fails validation
+- Must return error if any job fails validation (entire batch is rejected)
 - Must use batch insert operations when possible
+- Must roll back all changes if any job fails (no partial batch creation)

 **Error Conditions**:
 - Returns error if any job fails validation (e.g., duplicate ID)